 The color of the Lilac Point Siamese was not always held in such high regard, and they were initially considered watered-down versions of the Blue Point.
 Breeders and enthusiasts finally caught on, and the Lilac Point was finally officially recognized in 1955.

 3. Siamese Cats are Guinness World Record holders

 Most Siamese cats typically give birth to four to six kittens, but that all changed in 1970.
 A Siamese/Burmese cross gave birth to 19 kittens and claimed a Guinness World Record that still stands today.
 Unfortunately, four were stillborn, but it remains a remarkable feat nonetheless.

 Temperament & Intelligence of the Lilac Point Siamese

 The Lilac Point Siamese, like all Siamese cats, is a curious, playful, and highly affectionate cat that loves to be close to their owner.
 These traits, plus their unique and almost constant vocalizations, make them a popular family feline.
 They are almost dog-like in many of their characteristics and don’t follow the traditional model of cats that keep to themselves.
 Siamese cats will follow you around the home, sit on your lap at every opportunity, and proceed to tell you all about their day!

-Siamese cats are highly athletic and playful, and this combined with their intelligence makes for a fun and entertaining housemate indeed.
-Of course, they will need a ton of stimulation, and you’ll need to invest in a few toys or a cat tree to keep them entertained when you are busy or not around.
+Siamese cats are athletic and playful, and this, combined with their intelligence, makes for a fun and entertaining housemate.
+They will need plenty of mental stimulation, and you’ll need to invest in a few toys or a cat tree to keep them entertained when you are busy or at work.
 Siamese cats are one of the most loyal and loving cat breeds around, and it’s no wonder that they have become one of the most popular breeds on the planet.